hyperledger/aries-rfcs/features/0454-present-proof-v2/README.md

 ## Motivation

 We need a standard protocol for a verifier to request a presentation from a prover, and for the prover to respond by presenting a proof to the verifier.
-We doing that exchange, we want to provide a mechanism for the participants to negotiate the underlying format and content of the proof.
+When doing that exchange, we want to provide a mechanism for the participants to negotiate the underlying format and content of the proof.

 ## Tutorial